 Think about the audience for the newspaper that you are targeting and write your press release with this audience in mind to help the journalists using your copy.

-Avoid using hyperbole - 'extremely fantastic', 'wonderful', 'amazing' are all words that are going to put journalists off!
+Avoid using hyperbole - 'extremely fantastic', 'wonderful' and 'amazing' are all words that are going to put journalists off!
 The same goes with metaphors - make sure you speak in as plain English as possible, even if you are expressing complex information, you need to make sure that this is understood by everyone.

 It is also worth noting that you shouldn't make reference to yourself in the first person.
 Make sure you reference your organisation name fully, for instance 'Arts Council England are today announcing...' rather than 'we are announcing'.